eluv-io/scheduler-go/README.md

 The first date of a recurring schedule is computed via the recurring option when the scheduler receives the schedule unless an initial date was given via an `Occur` option.

+**note**: when a schedule is recurrent, the scheduler dispatches it to the channel, then computes the next occurrence and plans it.
+However, if the receiver is slow in handling schedules and the schedule is still in the buffer of the channel, the schedule in **not** dispatched and the next occurrence is computed and planned.
+This ensures that slow receivers won't lead to overflowing the channel with unhandled schedules.

 #### Limiting recurrent schedules

 `scheduler.Until` options provide conditions to tell the scheduler to stop rescheduling schedules built via a `Recur` option: